ozymaxx/sketchauto_demo/README.md

 This application basically demonstrates the auto-completion pipeline for sketched symbols, which is decribed in [here](http://iui.ku.edu.tr/sezgin_publications/2012/PR%202012%20Sezgin.pdf).

+## Directory structure
+`server/`: The source code of sketch classification server The rest: The source code of Android application

 ## How to run the application
 * Install pip by typing `sudo apt-get install pip`
 * Set up **numpy** by typing `sudo pip install numpy`